Program Overview

 To meet the practicum requirement, the total practicum hours must be at least 100 hours; one may combine multiple experiences of less than 100 hours, to meet the total.

-Completion of the PH.300.615 or PH.300.603 TOOLS OF PUBLIC HEALTH PRACTICE course (required for all MPH students) with a grade of C or higher will earn students 10 practicum hours.
+Completion of the PH.300.615 The Tools of Public Health Practice course (required for all MPH students) with a grade of C or higher will earn students 10 practicum hours.

 Some courses have a real-world practice component, connecting students to outside organizations/agencies.
 In some cases, the course is centered on a fully developed practice experience that fulfills the practicum requirement for all students who complete the course (i.e. Baltimore Community Practicum, PHASE Internship, and the Health Policy Institute).
 Other courses may have limited availability or may not fully meet the 100-hour minimum requirement.